vinolago/vinolago.github.io/_pages/about.md

 I’m not the quickest with exploits, nor the loudest in the war room.
 But I pay attention, to the logs ignored, the alerts dismissed, the anomalies hidden in plain sight.

-While others rush to patch or scan, I study the behavior.
-Because every breach starts as a whisper.
+While others rush to patch or scan, I study the behavior, thinking critically and spotting patterns in the noise.

-Security isn’t just a perimeter, it’s posture, pattern, and persistence.
-I’ve learned to listen to what endpoints tell, what traffic reveals, and what vulnerabilities often hide.
-Not to break systems, but to understand where they bleed before anyone else notices.
+I enjoy getting my hands dirty and going down the endless rabbit hole.

-I spent years in other fields, chasing paths that never quite clicked.
-Now, I’ve felt more clarity and fulfillment than I ever have before.
 Every flag I catch, every insight I uncover, it's a reminder that this is a lifelong path, and I’ve only just tuned in.

 ## ~/Education